Side effects and interactions

 When should I take my ASM?

 ASM works best when it is taken regularly and at about the same time every day.
-For most ASMs it does not matter when in the day you take them, only that you try to stick to the same time every day.
-If you take it more than once a day it is useful to try to take it evenly spaced out.
+For most ASMs it does not matter when in the day you take them, only that you try to stick to the same time each day.
+If you take it more than once a day it is useful to try to take it evenly spread out.

 How long will I have to take ASM for?